rmezameza/rmezameza/README.md

-# Hey Everyone
+# Hey!

-I'm Roberto Alfredo Meza Meza and I'm a student (BSc) in Computer Science at the University of Vienna.
+My name is Roberto Alfredo Meza Meza and I'm a student (for BSc) in Computer Science at the University of Vienna.